akamai/cli-eaa/README.md

 ### Connectors

-Here with the shortcut `c` and the `column` command available in most POSIX environment.
+Using the shortcut `c` and the `column` command available in most POSIX environment.
-When piping, the extra information written on *stderr* so they appear seperately.
+When piping, the extra information is written to *stderr* so they appear seperately.
-Below short command `akamai eaa c` short form for `akamai eaa connector list`:
+This example shows a short command `akamai eaa c`, replacing `akamai eaa connector list`:

 ```
 $ akamai eaa c | column -t -s,